-Think about last season, how did your weekly schedule work for you?
+Think about last season.
+How practical was your youth pastor weekly schedule?
 Did you accomplish what you wanted to?
-Did you indeed have the time for the things that had priority?
+Did you indeed have the time for things that had priority?
 Was there enough personal time, time with your family, time to rest?

 If not, now is the time to make some changes.
-Here’s how to go about making a weekly schedule that works for you, your situation and your (youth) ministry:
+Here’s how to make a youth pastor weekly schedule that works for you, your situation, and your ministry.

 Mind you, I didn’t say tasks or activities.
-I’m talking about roles here, like parent, spouse, youth pastor, small group leader, etc, which is something else entirely.
-We’ve discussed this in more detail in a previous post.
-Just write down the most important ones you have.
+I’m talking about roles, such as parent, spouse, youth pastor, small-group leader, etc. Write down the most important roles you have.

-Make a list of the most important results per role
+2. Next, list the most important results per role.

 What do you want to accomplish this season in each role?
 Try to define these in practical, concrete terms.

-Let’s take the role of small group leader for instance.
-You could define your desired results like this: hold small group session every other week, have no show of less than 10%, have at least weekly contact with all small group members, provide pastoral support for those students who need it.
+Take the role of small-group leader, for instance.
+You could define your desired results like this: Hold a small-group session every other week.
+Have a no-show rate of less than 10%.
+Have at least weekly contact with all members.
+Provide pastoral support for those students who need it.

-For each desired result, you now have to think of what you need to do to actually realize it and how much time this will cost.
+For each desired result, think about what you need to do to actually realize it.
+And how much time this will cost.

-Let’s continue with our small group example: to hold a small group session each week you need one evening of three hours every two weeks and two hours every two weeks to prepare the lesson you’re using.
-You also need two hours a week to stay connected via phone calls, text messages and social media and about four hours a week in face to face contact.
-That brings your total time to 8.5 hours a week for your small group.
+Let’s continue with our small-group example.
+To hold a session each week, you need one evening of three hours every two weeks, plus two hours every two weeks to prepare the lesson.
+You also need two hours a week to stay connected via phone calls, texts and social media, plus about four hours a week in face-to-face contact.
+That brings your total time to 8.5 hours a week for a small group.